Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/LegalIdentities.md

 **Note**: Whitespace and indentation in the example above has been added for readability only.

-**Note**: Legal identities are case insensitive in searches and references.
+**Note**: Properties used in Legal identities are case insensitive in searches and references.

 Example: